YangLing0818/RPG-DiffusionMaster/README.md

 python RPG.py --user_prompt 'A handsome young man with blonde curly hair and black suit with a black twintail girl in red cheongsam in the bar.' --model_name 'albedobaseXL_20.safetensors' --version_number 0 --api_key 'put your api key here' --use_gpt --use_base --base_prompt 'a young man and a girl are chatting in the bar' --base_ratio 0.3
 ```

-**--user_prompt** is the original prompt that roughly summarize the content contained in the image
+**--user_prompt** is the original prompt that roughly summarize the content of the image

 **--model_name** is the name of the model in the directory models/Stable-diffusion/